 Dianella Howarth, Ph.D.

-When she’s not busy drafting grant proposals, Howarth can be found sharing her love of biology with her students, who range from freshmen to post-doctoral.
-“One of the things I love about St. John’s is that the students aren’t inhibited with their questions,” she said.
-“Even in the big lecture courses, we get such great discussions going that it becomes more of a dialog.
+When she’s not busy drafting grant proposals and publishing research, Dr. Howarth can be found sharing her love of biology with her students, who range from first-year to post-doctoral.
+“Another thing I love about St. John’s is that the students aren’t inhibited with their questions,” she said.
+“Even in the big lecture courses, we get such great discussions going that it becomes more of a dialogue.
 Those moments when you really engage the students are pretty magical.”

 Dr. Howarth holds a B.A. in Biology from the University of Pennsylvania and Ph.D. in Biology from Harvard University.
 She was awarded a postdoctoral fellowship from Yale University.
 In addition to teaching core Biology, Dr. Howarth is the director of the Environmental Studies program at SJU.